-NOTE: A claim must be approved by the medical board and the Board of Trustees before the Retirement Agency can issue an estimate of benefits.
+NOTE: A claim must be approved by the medical board and the Board of Trustees before the Retirement Agency can create an estimate a calculation of benefits.
 An application for disability retirement must be filed at that time in order to actually retire.